Tipping points in the climate system: West Antarctic ice sheet disintegration

-North Subpolar Gyre

 East Antarctic ice sheet disintegration

-East Antarctic ice sheet is the largest and thickest ice sheet on Earth, with the maximum thickness of 4800 m.
+The East Antarctic ice sheet is the largest and thickest ice sheet on Earth, with the maximum thickness of 4800 m.
 A complete disintegration would raise the global sea levels by 53.3 m, but this may not occur until global warming of 10 C-change, while the loss of two-thirds of its volume may require at least 6 C-change of warming to trigger.
 Its melt would also occur over a longer timescale than the loss of any other ice on the planet, taking no less than 10,000 years to finish.
 However, the subglacial basin portions of the East Antarctic ice sheet may be vulnerable to tipping at lower levels of warming.
 The Wilkes Basin is of particular concern, as it holds enough ice to raise sea levels by about 3-4 m.